 To atone is to make amends, or to make things right.
 So as we look at the atonement of Jesus, we are going to be studying what Jesus made right, or, what Jesus restored for His people through His death on the cross.
-Wayne Grudem defines the Christian atonement of Jesus this way, “The atonement is the work Christ did in his life and death to earn our salvation.”
-Thus, the atonement of Jesus is all about what Jesus accomplished on behalf of the elect (those the Father has chosen unto salvation per Ephesians 1:3-4) in His death.
+Wayne Grudem defines the Christian atonement of Jesus this way, “The atonement is the work Christ did in His life and death to earn our salvation.”
+Thus, the atonement of Jesus is all about what Jesus accomplished on behalf of His people (those the Father has chosen unto salvation per Ephesians 1:3-4) in His death.
 You might ask, “what did Jesus accomplish, or finish (John 19:30)?”
 To answer that question we must first understand what Jesus accomplished in His life.

 What Jesus Accomplished in His Life

 A good question to ask is why is the atonement of Jesus even necessary?
 Why did Jesus have to die on a cross?
 Could God not have saved people who had transgressed His law some other way?
 Well, before we answer questions like these, we need to understand that the atonement of Jesus in one sense was not necessary in that God did not have to save anyone.
 God was not forced to create the plan of redemption on behalf of sinners.
 God would have been completely just in allowing sinners to perish under His own wrath for our willful sin against Him.
 If God did not spare even angels when they sinned, then He would have remained just in not sparing us – “God did not spare angels when they sinned, but cast them into hell and committed them to pits of darkness, reserved for judgment” (2 Peter 2:4, NASB95).